Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in several dimensions 1 3DBEC Bose--Einstein condensate in 3D

-\subsubsection{exercises}
+\subsection{exercises}

-\begin{questions} \item Take the BEC Hamiltonian of \autoref{eq:BEC3DHam} in the absence of interactions ($a_s=0$) and calculate analytically the expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ in the ground state. \item Take the BEC Hamiltonian of \autoref{eq:BEC3DHam} in the limit of strong interactions (Thomas--Fermi limit) where the kinetic energy can be neglected.
+\begin{questions} \item Take the BEC Hamiltonian of \autoref{eq:BEC3DHam} in the absence of interactions ($a_s=0$) and calculate analytically the expectation values $\avg{x^2}$, $\avg{y^2}$, $\avg{z^2}$ in the ground state. \pagenote[\ref{Q:BECnoint}]{The expectation values are the usual ones of the harmonic oscillator, given by

+They are independent in the three Cartesian directions.} \item Take the BEC Hamiltonian of \autoref{eq:BEC3DHam} in the limit of strong interactions (Thomas--Fermi limit) , where the kinetic energy can be neglected.
 The Gross--Pitaevskii equation is then

 which has two solutions: